E-Commerce Security Issues and Protection

 Financial Fraud Online

-One of the primary sources of fear amongst general folk is that that fraud seems to be everywhere.
-When we hear websites from some of the best of companies getting hacked, it's easy to raise an eyebrow.
+One of the primary sources of fear among the general public is that fraud seems to be everywhere.
+When we hear of websites from some of the best of companies getting hacked, it's easy to raise an eyebrow.
 For example, Sony and Google, two of the largest tech giants, both have been targets of hacking.
 If these huge companies cannot protect themselves, how can we?
 Fear of online fraud is very legitimate.

 Thankfully, the laws in some countries regarding intellectual property as well as online fraud are stringent and quite well established.
 However, there are cases in which the fraud originates from a territory that is well known for just the opposite.
 This begs the question about which courts would approach in such a situation.

 Security is the main concern when it comes to e-commerce.
 Since financial transactions are the backbone of e-commerce, if not the entire purpose of it, any hesitation on the part of the customer when it comes to making online payments could spoil the e-commerce party.
-79% of Americans shop online, according to a 2016 study from Pew Research.
+Ninety-six percent of Americans currently shop online.

 The use of SSL (Secure Sockets Layer) or two-factor authentication are two large ways to help make the web a more secure place to create transactions.
 Regardless, technology is not the final solution.
 Because security issues in e-commerce threaten to derail a sunrise industry, developers, business owners, governments, payment processors, and users must participate in making the Internet more secure.